 Our school counsellor is Sarah Hobson.

-Counselling provides support for young people facing difficulties such as anxiety, stress, bullying, difficult home circumstances, bereavement or personal trauma.
-It also helps improve educational outcomes for students by tackling their barriers to learn.
+Counselling provides support for young people facing challenges such as anxiety, stress, bullying, difficult home circumstances, bereavement or personal trauma.
+It also helps improve educational outcomes for students by tackling their barriers to learning.

 A wide range of students from every year group access the counselling service.